WorldconVotingSystems/nomnom/CODE_OF_CONDUCT.md

 posting via an official social media account, or acting as an appointed representative at an online or offline event.

+This Code of Conduct does not apply to convention instances of NomNom.
+In those repositories, the convention code of conduct most likely applies.

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be